 Nearer the front of the ship on Deck 7 you’ve got one of Marella Cruises’ newest and most exciting features – The 19th Hole.
 It’s a clubhouse bar with quirky golf-buggy seating and two golf simulators – so you can take a swing without even having to step outside!

 Right at the front of the ship is the upper section of the Broadway Show Lounge, which is spread over both decks 6 and 7.

 If you’re looking for fabulous entertainment, you’re at the right place.
 Get ready for toe-tapping shows that’ll have you singing your heart out, with performances featuring everything from classic songs to chart-topping hits.
 Your eyes will be glued to the stage!

 And since waiter service is in full swing in here too, you won’t even have to get out of your seat for your favourite cocktail.
 You’ll never miss any of the action!

-Marella Explorer 2's Deck 8 is home to various types of cabin.
+Marella Explorer 2's Deck 8 is home to a variety of cabin types.
 At the very back of the ship, you’ll find the Deluxe Cabins, each of which can sleep up to four people.

-In these cabins you’ll get a furnished balcony as well as an extra 2m² worth of space – great if you’re fancying something a bit more roomy.
+In these cabins you’ll get a furnished balcony as well as an extra 2m² worth of space – great if you’re looking for something a bit more roomy.